All travellers face risks overseas. In certain countries or cultures, women face greater risks than men and may be more vulnerable.

 - Women may be legally required to travel with a male escort.

 - It's illegal in some countries for women to drive alone.

-- A forced marriage is one where, because of coercion, threat or deception, a person enters into a marriage without freely and fully consenting.
-This is a criminal offence in Australia and is applicable to actions overseas.
+- A forced marriage is one where, because of coercion, threat or deception, a person enters a marriage without freely and fully consenting.
+This is a criminal offence in Australia and applies to actions overseas.